“I may be Irish but I’m not stupid.”

 Unfortunately, it’s not the first time Biden has committed this verbal gaffe.
 He made the same exact comment while speaking to Senator Lindsey Graham in 2015.

 Biden, who can trace his Irish roots back to Louth and Derry on his mother’s side and also has Irish lineage on his father’s side, has previously made comments expressing pride in his Irish heritage.

-The 77-year-old Irish American has adopted the slogan “No Malarkey!” for his campaign.
+The Irish American adopted the slogan “No Malarkey!” for his 2020 presidential campaign.
 The word malarkey, meaning “nonsense”, is thought to be of Irish origin but etymologists disagree on its true origin.